 History doesn't name the person who first joined two pieces of wood with a sharp implement, but the results of that discovery are all around us.
-From the desk you sit at, to the bridge you cross on the way home, the creation of the nail has changed our lives forever.
+From the desk you sit at, to the bridge you cross on the way home, and every building and man made structure you can see.
+The creation of the nail has changed our lives forever.

 The History of Hand Forged Nails

 Nails have been used since the Bronze age and many acheological sites have found hand forged nails that were used to hold pieces of wood together.